Oxyaine/RainWorldBestiary/README.md

 `Default = null`
 The image that is displayed at the top of the tab while viewing it, this is the title image that displays the name of the tab.
 You can see some more info [here](https://github.com/Oxyaine/RainWorldBestiary?tab=readme-ov-file#title-sprite).

+#### "path" : string
+The local path to the folder that contains your entries, this is a local path from your mods folder, so if your tabs are in the folder `\*mod directory*\bestiary\mytab`, you would set this to `bestiary\mytab`, as your mods folder path is prepended.

 #
 #
 #

 ## Structure - Entries

 Entries' content is also loaded from JSON files.
-The name of the file determines the name of the entry, and the content of the file determines the rest of the entry's data.
-Like with tabs, most features should be accessible using the JSON format, however some behaviours are once again, only accessible through code, I will list everything to do with coding further down, but first, a list of entry's JSON elements:
+The name of the file determines the name of the entry (however this can be overridden with "name"), and the content of the file determines the rest of the entry's data.
+Here are all the valid JSON elements for entries:

 #### "name" : string
 While by default the name of the file is the name of the entry, you can override the name with this property, and instead, this value you set will become the name of entry.